Majid Khan (detainee)

 Majid Shoukat Khan (Urdu: ماجد شوکت خان, born February 28, 1980) is a Pakistani who was the only known legal resident of the United States held in the Guantanamo Bay Detainment Camp.
-He was a "high value detainee" and was tortured by U.S. intelligence forces.
+He was a "high value detainee".

 Khan originally came to the United States in 1998, where he gained asylum.
 He lived in a suburb of Baltimore, Maryland where he attended high school and became radicalized.
-He returned to his native Pakistan after the 9/11 attacks to join Al Qaeda and worked for them as a courier, according to the BBC, The Progressive, and the New York Times.
+He returned to his native Pakistan after the 9/11 attacks to join Al Qaeda and worked for them as a courier, according to the BBC, The Progressive, and The New York Times.
 Pakistani authorities captured him in 2003 and handed him over to the CIA who held him incognito in a black site in Afghanistan, interrogating him and subjecting him to “the most horrific torture.”
 In 2006 he was sent to Guantanamo, where in 2012 he pleaded guilty to conspiracy and the murder of 11 innocent civilians in the 2003 Marriott Hotel bombing in Jakarta, Indonesia, and also for the attempted assassination of Pakistan President Pervez Musharraf.
 He also began cooperating with the U.S. government.
 In 2021 he was sentenced by Guantanamo Military Commission retroactively to 26 years in prison.
 His sentence was completed on March 1, 2022, and after Belize agreed to accept him he was released from Guantanamo Bay to that country on February 2, 2023.